|

 then new specialization of missiology and especially ethnology, sociology,

+and linguistics.
 The one who influenced the Founder in this direction and

 gave academic form to this tradition was Wilhelm Schmidt whom the Founder